 An ongoing project since 2018, the textual map rendered here reveals the evolution of the city’s neighborhoods along Broadway, noting shifts in the urban fabric.
 In a new performative reading choreographed by the artist, invited guests give voice to the project by reciting the business names from 2020.
-The audio from this event, scheduled on October 8, 2020 from 6 –8 PM EDT, will be featured here.
+The audio from this event, which took place on October 8, 2020, is featured here.
 This conceptual portrait examines the meaning of urban adaptation and change, a notion that is further underscored by Broadway’s origins as an important Native American trail.

 Artworks courtesy of the artist © Nobutaka Aozaki